MicrosoftDocs/windows-itpro-docs/windows/keep-secure/windows-defender-block-at-first-sight.md

 If you had to change any of the settings, you should re-deploy the Group Policy Object across your network to ensure all endpoints are covered.

-> [!IMPORTANT]
-> There is no specific UI change or individual setting in System Center Configuration Manager to enable Block at First Sight.
-It is enabled by default when the pre-requisite settings are configured correctly.

-## Confirm Block at First Sight is enabled at the endpoint level
+### Confirm Block at First Sight is enabled with Windows Settings

+> [!NOTE]
+> If the pre-requisite settings are configured and deployed using Group Policy, the settings described in this section will be greyed-out and unavailable for use on individual endpoints.
+Changes made through a Group Policy Object must first be deployed to individual endpoints before the setting will be updated in Windows Settings.

 You can confirm that Block at First Sight is enabled in Windows Settings.
 The feature is automatically enabled, as long as **Cloud-based protection** and **Automatic sample submission** are both turned on.

 **Confirm Block at First Sight is enabled on individual clients**

-> [!IMPORTANT]
-> Changes to the pre-requisite settings will determine whether the feature is enabled or not.
-Changes made through a Group Policy Object must first be deployed to individual endpoints before the setting will be updated in Windows Settings.

-> [!NOTE]
-> If the pre-requisite settings are configured and deployed using Group Policy, the settings described in this section will be greyed-out and unavailable for use on individual endpoints.

 1. Open Windows Defender settings: